This post outlines how to watch IPTV on Roku.

 Additional Savings

-- No equipment fees: No rental charges for cable boxes or DVRs
+- Equipment fees: You don’t have to pay rental charges for cable boxes or DVRs

-- No hidden fees: Transparent pricing without surprise charges
+- No hidden fees: There are no hidden costs, and pricing is transparent without surprise charges

 Frequently Asked Questions